Elinor-ai/wizard_chat_bot/docs/company-intel-spec.md

 When a recruiter clicks “Launch Wizard” and their selected company already has verified discovered jobs, we offer a fast path:

 - Eligibility: `company.profileConfirmed === true`, `company.jobDiscoveryStatus === "FOUND_JOBS"`, and at least one “usable” companyJob (has title, real URL, isActive !== false, and was discovered/posted within ~90 days).
-- Instead of jumping straight into the full wizard, surface an ExistingJobsModal that lists the usable companyJobs with source, location, and recency.
+- Instead of jumping straight into the full wizard, surface an ExistingJobsModal that lists the usable discoveredJobs with source, location, and recency.
 Two options are available:
   1. “Use this job” → calls `POST /wizard/import-company-job` with `{ companyJobId, companyId }`.
 The endpoint creates a wizard-ready job record, copies over the high-signal fields, marks `importContext.source = "external_import"` (with `externalSource`, `externalUrl`, `companyJobId`), and returns a wizard draft payload.
   2. “Start from scratch” → open the normal wizard flow (same behavior as before).
 - After a successful import we route to `/wizard/:jobId?mode=import`, automatically jump to the review step, and show a banner explaining that the job was imported (with a link back to the original posting).
 The rest of the pipeline (channel recommendations, asset generation) is unchanged.